 So first things first.
-Two weeks before this road trip I already spilled the beans with my big mouth.
+Two weeks before this road trip I already spilt the beans with my big mouth.
 How stupid am I. My brother had a good laugh though and luckily he was okay with it.
 Excited he could make a jump soon.

-Tough as he acts, I good tell he was a bit nervous, especially when they gave a the gear to put on.
+Tough as he acts, I good tell he was a bit nervous, especially when they gave the gear to put on.
 I shouldn’t say anything with my fear of heights though.
 If you zoom in on the photo, you can see the fear written all over my face.

 Texel is one of the few places in the Netherlands where it is able to skydive.
 We jumped with Paracentrum Texel, who offers a nice service and since we made reservations, waiting time wasn’t too long either.